GeoDan87/CIT225/lesson2.md

 ![width:1000px height:550px](entityrelationshipdiagram.png)

 ---
-# Semantic Data Models
+# Semantic Data Models and Beyond
+- Semantic Data Models we aim to understand each piece of data within the context of its meaning.
+Each row represents something and can be mapped to additional attributes.
+- NoSQL focuses on Big Data and the storage and processing of structured and unstructured data.

 ---
-# The Object Oriented (OO) Model
-- Data and relationships are stored in a single structure called an object.
-- This is a semantic data model
-- Objects that share similar charactersitics are grouped into a class that share both structure (attributes) and behavior (methods).
-- Classes are hierarchical which enables inheritance, or the ability of an object to inherit the attributes and methods of a class above it.
----
 # The 3 V's
-- Velocity
-- Variety
+- Velocity - how fast data is being consumed and is needed to be turned into information.
+- Variety - the fact that data comes from multiple different sources, not all of which can follow the same model
-- Volume
+- Volume - how much data is being captured and stored.
 ---

 # Degrees of Data Abstraction
 ---
-## External Model
+# External Model
 - An end users view of the data.
     - Represented by the external schema(s).
     - This view is only what matters to them and their part of the business.
     - The view of different end-users will be different, so there isn't one external model. <!-- recall the importance of perspectives in data modeling. -->
 ---
-## Conceptual Model
+# Conceptual Model
 - The macro-level view of a database for use by the entire organization.
     - It provides a high-level description of the main database objects without getting too in depth.
     - It accounts for all of the external views.